Picea rubens

-Picea rubens, commonly known as red spruce, is a species of spruce native to eastern North America, ranging from eastern Quebec and Nova Scotia, west to the Adirondack Mountains and south through New England along the Appalachians to western North Carolina.
+Picea rubens, commonly known as red spruce, is a species of spruce native to eastern North America, ranging from Nova Scotia to eastern Quebec and south-eastern Ontario, and south through the Adirondack Mountains and New England along the Appalachians to western North Carolina and eastern Tennessee.
 This species is also known as yellow spruce, West Virginia spruce, eastern spruce, and he-balsam.
+Red spruce is the provincial tree of Nova Scotia.

 Description

 Red spruce is a perennial, shade-tolerant, late successional coniferous tree that under optimal conditions grows to 18–40 m tall with a trunk diameter of about 60 cm, though exceptional specimens can reach 46 m tall and 100 cm in diameter.
 It has a narrow conical crown.
 The leaves are needle-like, yellow-green, 12–15 mm long, four-sided, curved, with a sharp point, and extend from all sides of the twig.
 The bark is gray-brown on the surface and red-brown on the inside, thin, and scaly.
 The wood is light, soft, has narrow rings, and has a slight red tinge.
 The cones are cylindrical, 3–5 cm long, with a glossy red-brown color and stiff scales.
 The cones hang down from branches.